 No surprise here, snacks to take to the library and gum were the top items mentioned followed by energy bars.
 Find them at:

 OCM- Also known as Our Campus Market, they work with most colleges for care packages sent to students living in dorms.
-Click here to receive 10% off sitewide.
+Click here to see their finals care packages.
 Think high energy, nutritious treats, and some not so nutritious survival gift baskets.
 They do have a healthy blend care package as well.

 Dylan’s Candy Bar – From Belgian Chocolate covered treats to hand-dipped cake pops to candy, I’m not saying sugar is the best gift but since I know my daughter is going to eat sweets (as she does on Halloween and Valentine’s Day), I have been known to send something a little special.
-And, the link will give you 20% off your order when you use the code SOUR2018 plus free shipping on orders over $25.
+Try these Mix & Match Pouches – 4 for $20.

 Walmart – Perfect for those late-night study sessions, shop online for their Healthy Choices Deluxe Care Package.
 Mint gum is recommended as it is said to not only help you focus but also help recall information during tests.